-Increased life expectancy has contributed to an ageing population, globally.
-Frailty, a complex agerelated syndrome characterised by a cumulative deficit in many physiological systems and heightened vulnerability to stressors, is common among older adults.
-An estimated 10% of older adults aged over 65 years are frail, and at higher risk of falls, disability, hospitalisation, long-term care, and death.
-With the rapid expansion of an ageing population, the proportion of frail individuals has increased over time, which places a substantial burden on the health and social care systems.
+Increased life expectancy has contributed to an aging population globally.
+Frailty, a complex age-related syndrome characterized by a cumulative deficit in many physiological systems and heightened vulnerability to stressors, is common among older adults.
+An estimated 10% of older adults aged over 65 years are frail2 and at higher risk of falls, disability, hospitalization, long-term care, and death.
+With the rapid expansion of an aging population, the proportion of frail individuals has increased over time, which places a substantial burden on the health and social care systems.
 However, frailty is not inevitable.
-A proportion (up to three quarters) of people over 85 years old remain non-frail.
-Moreover, as some individuals can recover from frailty, identifying factors that contribute to reversal of frailty is also important.
+A proportion (up to three-fourths) of people over 85 years old remain nonfrail.
+Moreover, as some individuals can recover from frailty, identifying factors that contribute to the reversal of frailty is also important.

 Measures of frailty have been developed for clinical assessment in health and social care settings.
-A landmark study by Fried et al. proposes a frailty phenotype model that assesses physical frailty through five criteria: unintentional weight loss, weakness or poor handgrip strength, exhaustion, slow walking speed, and low physical activity.
-10 Another measure frailty index proposed by Rockwood et al. is based on the cumulative deficit model that assesses frailty by a long checklist of clinical conditions and disease.
-11 Although these two measures have been extensively validated and are widely used for assessing frailty, they are built based on different concepts and serve different purposes.
-The frailty phenotype is more suitable for initial stratification of the population to different frailty profiles, while frailty index summaries the results of comprehensive geriatric assessment and acts as an objective marker of deficits accumulation.
-12
+A landmark study by Fried et al. 10 proposes a frailty phenotype model that assesses physical frailty through 5 criteria: unintentional weight loss, weakness or poor handgrip strength, exhaustion, slow walking speed, and low physical activity.
+Another measure frailty index proposed by Mitnitski et al.11 is based on the cumulative deficit model that assesses frailty by a long checklist of clinical conditions and disease.
+Although these 2 measures have been extensively validated and are widely used for assessing frailty, they are built based on different concepts and serve different purposes.
+The frailty phenotype is more suitable for initial stratification of the population to different frailty profiles, while the frailty index summarizes the results of comprehensive geriatric assessment and acts as an objective marker of deficits accumulation.12

-Social connections, including quantitative (i.e. levels of social engagement) and qualitative (i.e. loneliness) aspects, have been theorised to contribute to a wide range of health outcomes including frailty.
-13 The concept of social engagement focuses on the structural aspects and it refers to the degree of participation in a community or society.
-14 Social network theory posits that participating in a wider range of social activities could promote health via reinforcing meaningful social roles and providing opportunities for individuals with companionship and sociability.15 Loneliness, on the other hand, emphasises the quality of social interactions.
+Social connections, including quantitative (ie, levels of social engagement) and qualitative (ie, loneliness) aspects, have been theorized to contribute to a wide range of health outcomes, including frailty.13 The concept of social engagement focuses on the structural aspects, and it refers to the degree of participation in a community or society.14 Social network theory posits that participating in a wider range of social activities could promote health via reinforcing meaningful social roles and providing opportunities for individuals with companionship and sociability.
+15 Loneliness, on the other hand, emphasizes the quality of social interactions.
 It is a perceived negative feeling associated with the absence of social contacts.
-16 Individuals can feel lonely even if they have participated in extensive social activities; conversely, individuals with low social engagement could be satisfied with the quality of their social relationships.
-17 Theory of loneliness posits that feeling lonely is tantamount to feeling unsafe since humans are a social species.
-This implicit hypervigilance for social threat in the environment can increase psychological stress, activating neurobiological (e.g. elevating sympathetic tone that is responsible for the maintenance of hypertension) and behavioural (e.g. diminishing capacity for self-regulation) mechanisms that contribute to adverse health outcomes.
-18 Empirical studies have shown that poor social engagement and/or feeling lonely are significantly associated with increased mortality and morbidity including cardiovascular disease, cancer, disability, depression, dementia, and cognitive decline.
-15,19-25
+16 Individuals can feel lonely even if they have participated in extensive social activities; conversely, individuals with low social engagement could be satisfied with the quality of their social relationships.17 Theory of loneliness posits that feeling lonely is tantamount to feeling unsafe since humans are a social species.
+This implicit hypervigilance for social threat in the environment can increase psychological stress, activating neurobiological (eg, elevating sympathetic tone that is responsible for the maintenance of hypertension) and behavioral (eg, diminishing capacity for self-regulation) mechanisms that contribute to adverse health outcomes.18 Empirical studies have shown that poor social engagement and/or feeling lonely are significantly associated with increased mortality and morbidity, including cardiovascular disease, cancer, disability, depression, dementia, and cognitive decline.15,19-25